codykingham/Mahir/README.md

+# Mahir
-# Mahir: Contextual Vocabulary Acquisition for Readers of Literature
+## Contextual Vocabulary Acquisition for Readers of Literature

 > וְהֽוּא־סֹפֵ֤ר מָהִיר֙ בְּתֹורַ֣ת מֹשֶׁ֔ה

-Mahir is a vocabulary acquisition app that focuses on regular, in-context exposure to lexical items within literary corpora.
+Mahir is a vocabulary acquisition app that focuses on regular, in-context exposure to lexical items within select literary corpora.
 A number of vocabulary apps already exist which approach vocabulary acquisition in different ways.
 For example, some solutions simply show a lexical item by itself, relying on algorithms to track visited items and those due for review.
 Other methods employ a living-language approach, where terms are paired with images or sounds, thus providing invaluable cognitive context for remembering items.
 However, when the learning goal